TikTok rewrites all US terms following the transfer of its USA operations

 TikTok ▪ Commercial Terms, Data Processor Agreement, Developer Terms, In-App Purchases Policy, Law Enforcement Guidelines, Privacy Policy, Terms of Service ▪ January 23, 2026

-By Tam Kien Duong, Open Terms Archive team member
+By Tam Kien Duong and Saumyaa Naidu, Open Terms Archive team members

 On January 23, 2026, TikTok revised multiple policy documents in several jurisdictions.
 The updates established a new legal entity, “TikTok USDS Joint Venture LLC”, as the new “operator of the Platform in the United States”.
 Most importantly, the terms that applied globally with a few paragraphs defining local specificities, now have a dedicated US version that applies only to that country.